 Priority Pass™ is the world’s largest independent airport lounge access program, providing members with quick and easy access to 1200+ airport lounges worldwide.
 With the free Priority Pass app, you can benefit from a host of additional features to make the airport experience more rewarding.

 Priority Pass was my first big project when I arrive in London in 2017.
-The idea was to create an MVP to allow Priority Pass to have their code base to keep improving the app in the future releases, so my goal was to create the best experience possible for their customers, trying to match the old app specifications.
+The idea was to create an MVP to allow Priority Pass to have their own code base to keep improving the app in the future releases, so my goal was to create the best experience possible for their customers, trying to match the old app specifications, allowing users to book lounge access and to digitally use their Priority Pass card.

 Our team started a discovery process which took forty days, focused on the success factors, their goals, signals, and metrics.
 I also conducted the user research, user interviews, a Chinese market research to allow the client to take their directions to that market.
 I also worked on competitor research and the customer journey.